-If you aren’t able to visit during the summer, a 3 to 5 day Oregon coast road trip is still within reach.
+If you aren’t able to visit during the summer, an Oregon road trip is still within reach.
 As a travel tip from locals, consider visiting the southern Oregon coast in peak winter to watch massive waves crash on the cliffs.
 Photographers come from all over to capture these incredible waves.

 You can also enjoy a campfire on the beach near Newport or Cannon Beach.
 A winter visit also means fewer people to contest with while visiting small towns along the coast.

-Summer by far is the most popular time to visit the Oregon coast, but an Oregon coast road trip can be done anytime of year.
-Keep reading for an idea of how to structure your Oregon coast itinerary.
+Summer by far is the most popular time to visit the Oregon coast, but a road trip can be done any time of year.
+Keep reading for an idea of how to structure your itinerary.

-This Oregon coast road trip requires that you have your own vehicle.
+This road trip requires that you have your own vehicle.
 If you need to a rent a car, you can browse Rentalcars.com for deals across major providers.